Skip to main content

 └── where: Expr.GreaterThan(Expr.Identifier("x"), Expr.IntLiteral(0))

 Every node has a dedicated type.
-This is fundamentally different from parsers that produce generic "expression" nodes with string-typed operators.
-With generic nodes, a missing case is only discovered at runtime.
-With typed interfaces, the type system catches it.
+That's a meaningful difference from parsers that produce generic "expression" nodes with string-typed operators: with generic nodes, a missing case shows up at runtime; with typed interfaces, the type system catches it.

 Every AST interface has a ParseErr variant.
-When the parser encounters a syntax error, it inserts a ParseErr node and continues parsing.
+When the parser hits a syntax error, it inserts a ParseErr node and keeps going.
 The rest of the AST retains full structure.
-This is critical for IDE use cases -- you need to analyze partially-written SQL, and the valid portions must still have complete type information.
+That matters for IDE use cases, where you need to analyze partially-written SQL and the valid portions still need complete type information.

-Every token in the original SQL is preserved in the AST -- not just the semantically meaningful parts, but also:
+Every token in the original SQL is preserved in the AST.
+Not just the semantically meaningful parts:

 • Whitespace between tokens